SkoolNotes/Taproot/2020PHYS201/KBhPHYS201NuclearPhysics.md

 ***

 But actually this is kind of a lie.
 It is actully a contour of all different izotopes, measured in "binding" energy and not PE.
-The **binding energy** is how
+The **binding energy** is how forcibly the nucleaus are bound together — the more tighly bound, the more energy it would require to break the binding.